 It’s your chance to see some of the finest award-winning creations you can imagine.
 Entries will be on display all 11 days of the Festival in this climate-controlled building under the supervision of the Neighborhood Village committee.

-These are adult-only entries, made or prepared by Florida residents 18 and over (or out of school), that are judged and awarded monetary prizes and ribbons in their respective categories.
+These entries, made by both youth and adults (youth are in separate divisions), are created or prepared by Florida residents, judged and then awarded monetary prizes and ribbons in their respective categories.

 Cake Decorating – Categories include wedding/anniversary (including groom’s cake), cupcakes/decorated cookies, birthday/holiday, and character/novelty (including Florida Strawberry Festival theme).